Engagement. An overused word these days, but definitely still an important one when it comes to your hotels.

 To take your initiatives hotel-wide, you can:

 Your business's values don’t just belong on your ‘About’ page.
 They’re your guiding principles.
 And they give staff a feeling of working towards something bigger.

 Unfortunately, only 40% of employees say they’re well informed on where their company is headed and why.

 How to reinforce your values:

-Workforce management solutions like tamigo empower your staff to do what they do best.
+Workforce management (WFM) solutions like tamigo empower your staff to do what they do best.
 It’s one app that covers time-registration, holiday booking and more.
 It's used by hotels across Europe, like Germany's Hotel des Nordens.

-How tamigo can help with growing employee engagement:
+How tamigo can help with growing employee engagement in your hospitality business:

-Thinking a workforce management solution may be right for your hotel?
+Thinking a workforce management solution may be right for your hotel group?
 Get in touch to book your free tamigo demo.